tslnc04/go-fadb/README.md

-# go-fadb
+# Go implementation of FADB tools and helpers

-Go implementation of FADB tools and helpers
+Part of the [FADB](https://github.com/fadb) project.